nuclearburb/Orin-Clicker/README.md

 # Orin-Clicker
-Click the Orin for the ultimate W. Break your mouse and perhaps you too can end up in her Corpse Cart.
+Click the Orin for the ultimate W. Break your fingy and perhaps you too can end up in her Corpse Cart.